spacerobot5/ecollege-replace/README.md

 3. Use the following placeholder tags anywhere in your content item for replacement:

 ## User Tags:
 The script will replace the following tags in your HTML with user info.
-Using full HTML tags will allow replacements to gracefully degrade upon error and will not show placeholder text before replacement.
+Using the full HTML tags instead of bracket placeholders will allow replacements to gracefully degrade upon error and will not show placeholder text before replacement.

 **[fullname]** = "Harry Potter"